jigonzalez930209/FanHandler-arduino-react/README.md

 ## Contributing

 Contributions to the FanHandler Arduino React project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository. [-->>](https://github.com/jigonzalez930209/FanHandler-arduino-react/issues)

 ## License

-This project is licensed under the [MIT License]().
+This project is licensed under the [GNU License](https://github.com/jigonzalez930209/FanHandler-arduino-react/blob/main/LICENSE).